srgvetal/macos-workspace-labels/README.md

 - **Name your Spaces** — give each desktop a meaningful label instead of “Desktop 1, 2, 3…”.
 - **Menubar integration** — always see your current Space name at a glance.
 - **One-click switching from menubar** — switch Spaces faster than Mission Control; hold **⌥ (Option)** for a numbered view.
-- **Visual banner** — simple popup label when swapping or opening a Space.
+- **Visual banner** — a quick, noticeable label at the top showing the Space name whenever you switch.
 - **Hotkey support** — press ⌘⌥L to quickly assign or change a Space name.

 ### ⚙️ Customization & Workflow